rocky-linux/documentation/docs/books/nvchad/plugins/projectmgr.md

 ## Introduction

-!!! danger "Wrong instructions"

-    With the release of version 2.5, the instructions on this page are no longer correct; its use is not recommended for new installations.
-For more information see [the main page of the guide](../index.md).

 One of the features that an IDE must surely have is the ability to manage the various projects that a developer or publisher works on.
 Being able to select the project to work on once NvChad is open, without the need to type commands in the *statusline* to achieve the goal.
 This saves time and allows for simplified management in the case of a large number of projects.

 Using [charludo/projectmgr.nvim](https://github.com/charludo/projectmgr.nvim) will integrate this functionality.
 The plugin provides excellent integration with `Telescope` and some interesting additional features such as the ability to synchronize a *git* repository when opening the *project*.